 Finger Foods for Kids: Dairy

-Dairy is an often overlooked finger food but there are so many easy ways to serve it!
+Dairy is an often overlooked finger food for kids, but there are so many easy ways to serve it!

 It’s easy to serve meat, poultry, and fish to little kids as long as it’s soft and easy to chew.
 Here are some ideas.